Development of the framework

 Based on the previous stages initial questions to measure harm were developed to cover different aspects of the harms framework.
 These questions were tested in 20 interviews with young people aged 16-21 which included those who gambled and those who did not.
 The interviews took place in November 2018 in and around London.

-Please see the framework report for more details about the methodology.
+Please see the framework and pilot reports for more details about the methodology.